magmide/purpose-talk/slides.md

 - Quadcopter control software.
 - Red team of world-class hackers.
 - Logical proof of security.
-- Tools are purpose-built, not very usable elsewhere.
+- Tools purpose-built by and for academics.

 </v-clicks>